 The C40 stays in tune very well after the strings have settled (see below).
-For the price I think you would have trouble finding a guitar that sounds as good as this one.
-The sound is rich and the tone is warm, It stays in tune very well, (again) for an instrument in this price range.
+For the price, I think you would have trouble finding a guitar that sounds as good as this one.
+The sound is rich, and the tone is warm, It stays in tune very well, (again) for an instrument in this price range.

-As with most of their models, you aren’t going to find a lot of problems with Yamaha’s workmanship, they are known for their quality.
+As with most of their models, you aren’t going to find a lot of problems with Yamaha’s production, they are known for their quality.
 This model in particular is very sturdy although light in weight.
 The wood they use is a little bit prone to denting, but the body structure is solid.

 What to look out for with the C40

-As with all classical guitars there are a few issues that you need to be aware of:
+As with all classical guitars, there are a few issues that you need to be aware of:

-- There are three strings on the guitar that are nylon and they will need to be stretched when you first get the guitar.
+- There are three strings on the guitar that are nylon, and they will need to be stretched when you first get the guitar.

 - There are no strap buttons on the C40.
 Classical models are meant to be played while sitting down, so manufacturers do not include a strap peg to attach a strap.
-This can be annoying for players who aren’t expecting this, and who prefer to play some of the time standing up.
+It can be annoying for players who aren’t expecting this, and who prefer to play some of the time standing up.

-Another thing to be aware of is the gig bag that comes with this package is a little thin (not padded), and the wood on the C40 is a little on the soft side, so it scratches and dents easily.
+Another thing to be aware of is the gig bag that comes with this package is a little thin (not padded), and the wood on the C40 is a bit on the soft side, so it scratches and dents easily.
 Since kids can be rough on their instruments, you might want to consider investing in a padded gig bag if you buy this model.
 A lot of times when you are buying a ‘starter’ kit the accessories that come with the package aren’t the best quality, so it’s a good idea to be aware of that if you are considering a pack.
-If you want higher quality accessories it is a good idea to buy the items separately.
+If you want higher quality accessories, it is a good idea to buy the items separately.